voicenextapp/website/src/pages/privacy.md

 ## 22. Updates to the app

 voicenext may send updates to the app through the device's app store.
 These updates may include bug fixes, performance improvements, and new features.
 You should review the privacy policy of the app store before using it. voicenext may also deprecate old versions of the app to ensure that you are using the latest version of the app and to retain compatibility, security and integrity with the voicenext service.
+If you choose not to update the app, you may not be able to use the voicenext service.
+Alternatively you may use an APK (Android package) file of the voicenext service if you don't wish to use the Google Play Store.
+If you choose to use that APK file you are responsible for updating the app yourself.

 ## 23. Cookies